ninamwa/kmriiwa_ws/kmr_cartographer/README.md

 $ ros2 run nav2_map_server map_saver -f ~/PATH_TO/created_maps
 ```

-The PATH_TO needs to be changed based on where your project is saved.
+The PROJECT-NAME needs to be changed based on where your project is saved.